Take the shredded zucchini, put it in a clean kitchen towel, and squeeze out as much water as you can. Add it to a large mixing bowl and set aside.

 In a wok over medium low heat, add 2 tablespoons vegetable oil and the minced ginger.
 Allow the ginger to fry in the oil until fragrant, 2 minutes.
 Add to the bowl of zucchini.

-To the bowl, add 3 tablespoons vegetable oil, 1 pound ground chicken, ½ teaspoon white pepper, 1 teaspoon sugar, 2 teaspoons sesame oil, 3 tablespoons soy sauce, and 2 tablespoons Shaoxing wine.
+To the bowl, add 3 tablespoons vegetable oil, the ground chicken, white pepper, sugar, sesame oil, soy sauce, and Shaoxing wine.
 Mix well, stirring vigorously in one direction for about 5 minutes, until it resembles a paste.

 Wrap the dumplings and place on a parchment lined baking sheet, so that the dumplings are not touching each other.
 You can fry them right away, or cover the dumplings with plastic wrap and freeze them on the tray.
 Once frozen solid, you can transfer them to freezer bags and store for up to 3 months.